pyenv/pyenv/README.md

 pyenv install 3.10.4
 ```

+Running `pyenv install -l` gives the list of all available versions.

 **NOTE:** Most Pyenv-provided Python releases are source releases and are built
 from source as part of installation (that's why you need Python build dependencies preinstalled).
 You can pass options to Python's `configure` and compiler flags to customize the build,